ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 ## Deadlines and Milestones

-You will submit a quiz and implementations of `measure` and `measurementsToCSV` by _Monday midnight_, with the rest due by _Wednesday midnight_.
+You will submit a quiz and implementations of `measure` and `measurementsToCSV` by _Monday at 11:59pm_, with the rest due by _Wednesday at 11:59pm_

 We will provide implementations of `measure` and `measurementToCSV` on Tuesday;
-as a result no late points will be given for submissions of code submitted past Monday night.
+as a result no late points will be given for submissions of code submitted past Monday night, no exceptions.

 There will be two submission entries in Gradescope, one for your code (due Monday midnight), and the other for your writeups (due Wednesday midnight),